 How are you, sir?

-And uh if we look at the facts, and I've interviewed Jose Rodriguez many times.
+And if we look at the facts, and I've interviewed Jose Rodriguez many times, he was in the room, for example, when Khalid Sheikh Mohammed was waterboarded under severe medical supervision.

-It wasn't only the torture that we did in these secret black op sites around the world.
+It wasn't only the torture that we did in these secret black ops sites around the world.

 We actually sent people to be tortured by Assad.